haomen/menhao.net/README.md

 # About
-This repo host contents for menhao.net from 2024, so I could save the money of renting a VM.
+This repo host contents for menhao.net from 2024 Jan, so I could save the money of renting a VM.